Skip to main content

 The term "vagal tone" refers to how well it can do this.
 A high vagal tone means your vagus nerve is strong and responsive — your body can return to calm after stress faster, reducing anxiety and improving emotional stability.
 But low vagal tone is linked to a nervous system that gets stuck in a state of high alert, which makes it harder to relax.
 People who have low vagal activity often have the same symptoms as people who are anxious: a fast heart rate that doesn't go down, trouble taking deep breaths, stomach problems, and a feeling of always being on edge.
 Scientific studies consistently show that low vagal tone and weakened vagus nerve function are linked to anxiety disorders and chronic stress — making vagus nerve stimulation a key area of research in modern mental health.

-How This Nerve Helps With Anxiety Relief
+How Vagus Nerve Helps With Anxiety Relief

 When you consciously stimulate your vagus nerve, you activate your parasympathetic system — the “rest and digest” mode that helps calm your body, lower anxiety, and restore balance.
 This is the opposite of fight-or-flight.
 Your body doesn't get ready for danger; instead, it gets signals that it's safe.
 Heart rate variability (HRV) is one of the best ways to measure this.
 HRV is the small change in time between each heartbeat.
 A higher HRV means that the heart is more resilient and can handle stress, which is a sign of strong vagal tone.